JoeyBernhardt/Nutrient_analysis/models_plots.md

   mutate(max_size = (lwA * (max_length^lwB)/1000))
 ```

 Let's clean up the df to trim out any NA values, because they were giving me some trouble.
 This just makes fitting the models easier.
 Here I'm removing any rows that have missing info for any of my variables of interest.
-Here I'll create two tbl_dfs which I'll call on later.
-One will be for calcium (a nutrient essential for bone formation and ion regulation in fish), and EPA, an omega-3 fatty acid.
+Side note: I'd prefer to NOT have to do this kind of thing, and I can run some models without doing this, but not all.
+Any tips on dealing with lots of NAs would be great.

 ```r
 ntbl.CA <- ntbl %>%